 Where is the blue lagoon in Iceland?
 When you book your tickets on the Blue Lagoon website you’ll be given an option to add the bus ticket.
 If you’re coming straight from the airport, don’t worry – there are plenty of lockers to store your suitcases.

 There’s no best time to go to the blue lagoon, as you need to pre-book a timeslot of entry.
 When I went at 8 AM in the winter it was already full, but I heard that during the summer after 7 PM it’s less crowded.

-You can purchase smoothies, beer or wine during your visit with your key.
+How much time you should spend on the blue lagoon?
+You can stay as long as you want at the lagoon, just be there on time that your ticket indicates.
+You can purchase smoothies, beer, or wine during your visit with your key.
 It’s expensive (as it’s Iceland) but definitely affordable.

 Blue Lagoon isn’t a natural phenomenon.
 While the water comes from a natural source underground, the lagoon was actually created by a nearby power plant as a place to dump overspill water.
 So if you thought about a fully natural experience that might not be the right fit.

 The geothermal water features three active ingredients: Silica, Algae & Minerals.
 It might slightly burn your skin if you open wounds.
-The water temperature is 37-40°C (98-104°F), year-round, so don’t worry about water being cold in the winter.
+The water temperature stays toasty at 37-40°C (98-104°F), year-round, so don’t worry about water being cold in the winter.

 Does the Blue Lagoon actually help for psoriasis?